 Lecture 8.1: A generation ago, more than 200,000 Chicagoans were employed in steel manufacturing; now steel has withered away in the South and West Sides.
-As America's manufacturing base has given way to a new information economy, China has created special economic zones - export-driven growth, growth focused on agile physical capital, atomized ecosystem of small exporters - including the coastal city of Shenzhen.
-We will explore how the manufacturing value chain has changed since China entered the WTO, and how it is changing again with digital and on-site manufacturing technologies.
-We will also discuss the Chinese and American innovation models, and how the Chinese government has expanded public support for private enterprise to advance their economy right up to the point where they threaten to bypass the U.S. in critical fields of technology.
+The story of Chicago's manufacturing economy is a familiar one in the industrial Midwest.
+For decades America's manufacturing base gave way to a new information economy, but have recent federal policies reversed this trend?
+We will explore how the manufacturing value chain has changed since China entered the World Trade Organization, and how it is changing again with digital and on-site manufacturing technologies.
+We will also discuss the Chinese and American innovation models, and how the American industrial policies have sharply changed in recent years.